 Whereas previous authors focused on cleavages along political dimensions alone, we will also investigate socio-demographic segregation within MPs’ Twitter networks along major axis of representation: sex, age and ethnicity (Celis & Mügge 2018).
 Social interactions are more likely between people who are similar, and this so-called homophily is observed across a wide array of social dimensions and for different type of offline and online social relations (##REFS).
 The observed degree of homophily is to a large extent the result of the opportunity structure; the availability of contact partners within and outside one’s group.
 Inbreeding homophily, or choice homophily, is the degree of homophily over and above that of structurally-induced homophily and commonly assumed to be the result of the constrained choices that individuals make with whom to interact (McPherson).
 Inbreeding homophily will contribute to segregation and social cleavages, that is that interactions are more likely within specific groups and less likely between different groups than could be expected on opportunity structures alone.
 It is, however, still an open question whether sex-, age- and ethnicity- based inbreeding homophily in Twitter networks among MPs exists, and whether real-life social cleavages are mitigated by Twitter or that Twitter reifies existing social divides in parliament.

-Dutch political parties differ in their socio-demographic composition (Table 1).
+As in other countries, Dutch political parties differ in their socio-demographic composition (Jacobs & Spierings, 2016; Table 1).
 After the 2017 elections, women are underrepresented in parliament (54 MPs, 36%).
 In most parties, women hold a numerical minority position, although there are exceptions within the political left : Groenlinks (8 MPs, 57%); PvdA (5MPs, 56%); PvdDieren (3MPs, 60%).
 The mean age of MPs in the HoP does not deviate much from the mean age in the general Dutch population (45 versus 42) but there are striking differences across parties.
 The MPs of the 50Plus party, a party specifically targeting the elderly, have a mean age of 65 year.
 The mean age of MPs of the radical left party SP is just over 38.
 In The Netherlands, the share of MPs with a visible ethnic minority background reflects the group size within the electorate fairly well (Van der Zwan et al., 2018). [note: In this contribution, we make a distinction between MPs with and without a visible ethnic minority background.
 For more information on how we categorized MPs in (non) visible ethnic minority, see section Data and Methods below.]
 Although parties across the left-right spectrum have MPs with a visible ethnic minority background, we also observe marked differences across parties.
 In the 2017 election, a new ethnic minority party DENK entered the arena, focusing in their campain on existing racism and discrimination in Dutch society, and won three seats in parliament.
 All three MPs have an ethnic minoirty background.
 But also one MP (5%) of the populist radical right party PVV (Freedom Party) of Geert Wilders has a visibly noticable ethnic minority background.
 Five parties did not have any visible ethnic minority candidate on their election list: CU, PvdDieren, 50Plus, SGP, FVD.

-This implies thatthese differences in social composition across parties segregation in twitter networks along party lines could in part be a by-product of social inbreeding homophily, the result of selecting Twitter partners based on attributes other than party membership; a result of MPs selecting interaction partners who are similar to themselves based on social characteristics.
-In this contribution, we well thus assess the degree of sex, age and ethnicity-based inbreeding homophily in Twitter networks and the extent to which segregation in Twitter network along party-membership among Dutch MPs is a byproduct of social inbreeding homophily.
+Considering these differences in social composition across parties, segregation in Twitter networks along party lines could in part be a by-product of social inbreeding homophily, the result of selecting Twitter partners based on attributes other than party membership.
+In this contribution, we will thus assess the degree of sex, age and ethnicity-based inbreeding homophily in Twitter networks and the extent to which segregation in Twitter networks along party-membership among Dutch MPs is a byproduct of social inbreeding homophily.

 <<< Table 1 >>>